 Nuggets now in full command of NBA Finals, top Heat 108-95 for 3-1 lead

-MIAMI (AP) — Aaron Gordon scored 27 points, Nikola Jokic added 23 and the Denver Nuggets moved one win away from their first NBA championship by beating the Miami Heat 108-95 on Friday night to take a 3-1 lead in the title series.
+The 47-year wait for Denver might be over as soon as Monday, with Nikola Jokic and his Nuggets now just one win away from getting the title that he’s wanted for so long.
+Aaron Gordon scored 27 points, Jokic added 23 and the Nuggets beat the Miami Heat 108-95 on Friday night to take a 3-1 lead in the NBA Finals.

+“We haven’t done a damn thing yet,” Nuggets coach Michael Malone said.
+“We have to win another game to be world champions.”

-Bruce Brown scored 21 off the bench for the Nuggets, who took both games in Miami to grab complete command.
-They’ll have three chances to win one game for a title, two of those in Denver, the first of them in what’s sure to be a raucous atmosphere for Game 5 on Monday night.
+Bruce Brown scored 21 off the bench for the Nuggets, who won their fifth straight road game to grab complete command.
+They’ll have three chances to win one game for a title, two of those in Denver, the first in what’s sure to be a raucous atmosphere for Game 5.

 Jamal Murray had 15 points and 12 assists — his fourth consecutive double-digit assist game — for Denver.